preemaldsouzaa/SQL---Projects/README.md

 5. **Enrollments**: Stores enrollment information, including ID, student ID, course ID, and enrollment date.
 Queries and Functionality:

+## Project Setup
+The setup for this project has been done by the following ways:

+1. **Database Creation**: The database, named "university_management_system," had been successfully created.
+2. **Table Creation**: I had created all the necessary tables by executing the SQL script provided.
+3. **Sample Data Insertion**: I had also populated the tables with sample data using the SQL script.
+This data includes student and professor details, course information, and department data for reference and testing.

 ## Retrieving Information:
 You can retrieve details about students, professors, courses, departments, and enrollments through various SELECT queries.